 The price of our common units has fluctuated in the past, has recently been volatile and may be volatile in the future.
-The price of our common units has ranged from a price of between \$2.63 and \$4.10 over the last six months without any discernible announcements or developments by the Partnership or third parties to substantiate the movement of the price of our common units.
+The closing price of our common units has ranged from a price of between \$2.50 and \$3.69 over the last six months without any discernible announcements or developments by the Partnership or third parties to substantiate the movement of the price of our common units.
 The price of our common units may experience rapid and substantial decreases or increases in the foreseeable future that are unrelated to our operating performance or prospects.
-In addition, the ongoing outbreak of the novel COVID-19 virus has caused broad stock market and industry fluctuations.
 The stock market in general and the market for shipping companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, investors may experience substantial losses on their investment in our common units.
 The market price for our common units may be influenced by many factors, including the following:

-investor reaction to our business strategy;

-our continued compliance with the listing standards of NYSE;

-regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our industry;

-variations in our financial results or those of companies that are perceived to be similar to us;

-our ability or inability to raise additional capital and the terms on which we raise it;

-declines in the market prices of stocks generally;

-trading volume of our common units;

-sales of our common units by us or our unitholders;

-general economic, industry and market conditions:

-an increase in interest rates or reduction in demand for our common units resulting from other relatively more attractive investment opportunities; and other events or factors, including those resulting from such events, or the prospect of such events, including war, terrorism and other international conflicts, including the recent conflict between Russia and Ukraine, public health issues including health epidemics or pandemics, such as the ongoing COVID-19 pandemic, adverse weather and climate conditions could disrupt our operations or result in political or economic instability.
+- investor reaction to our business strategy; - our continued compliance with the listing standards of NYSE; - regulatory or legal developments in the United States and other countries, especially changes in laws or regulations applicable to our industry; - variations in our financial results or those of companies that are perceived to be similar to us; - our ability or inability to raise additional capital and the terms on which we raise it; - declines in the market prices of stocks generally; - trading volume of our common units; - sales of our common units by us or our unitholders; - general economic, industry and market conditions; - an increase in interest rates or reduction in demand for our common units resulting from other relatively more attractive investment opportunities; and - other events or factors, including those resulting from such events, or the prospect of such events, including war, terrorism and other international conflicts, including the war between Russia and Ukraine, the war between Israel and Hamas or the Houthi crisis in the Red Sea, public health issues including health epidemics or pandemics, such as the COVID-19 pandemic, adverse weather and climate conditions could disrupt our operations or result in political or economic instability.